faisallshaikh/end_to_end_DoorDash/README.md

 Each column corresponds to a feature as explained below :

-Time features
+### Time features
 • `market_id` - A city/region in which DoorDash operates
-• `created_at`: Timestamp in UTC when the order was submitted by the consumer to DoorDash
+• `created_at`: when the order was submitted by the consumer to DoorDash
 • `actual_delivery_time`: when the order was delivered to the consumer

+#### Store features

+`store_id`: an id representing the restaurant the order was submitted for `store_primary_category`: cuisine category of the restaurant, e.g., italian, asian `order_protocol`: a store can receive orders from DoorDash through many modes.
+This field represents an id denoting the protocol